SwePol

 It was initially owned and maintained by SwePol Link AB, a company jointly owned by the state-owned Swedish power company Svenska Kraftnät (51%), Vattenfall (16%), and Polish transmission system operator PSE-Operator (33%), but the company was liquidated and the cable was acquired by Svenska Kraftnät for the Swedish and PSE-Operator for the Polish part of the cable.

 Since coming online, 11 instances of cable damage have occurred: one on the high voltage line and 10 on the return cable.
 Causes have included ship anchors, fishing nets, fire, and grid power disturbances.
 On 14 February 2005, the smoothing reactor at the HVDC station at Bruskowo Wielkie was destroyed by fire.
 Repairs took 20 hours.

 Initially SwePol was used to export electricity to Poland only.

-From January to October 2020 Poland exported 1,225.9 GWh of electricity and imported 12,573.1 GWh compared to 872.8 GWh and 9,326.7 GWh in the same period 2019.
+From January to October 2020 Poland exported 1,225.9 GWh of electricity and imported 12,573.1 GWh compared to 872.8 GWh and 9,326.7 GWh in the same period of 2019.
 The largest import was from Germany 3,222.2 GWh, Sweden 3,195.9 GWh and the Czech Republic 2,561.5 GW.
 Poland's power market will face a supply squeeze from 2025, when a tightening of EU rules on plants’ emissions will force nearly 5 GW of thermal capacity out of the system, the nation's TSO has warned.

 When the Nord Stream gas pipeline, also in the Baltic Sea, began to leak in September 2022 and sabotage was suspected, many people feared that the SwePol link had also been damaged.
 Tests by Svenska Kraftnät, published on 4 October the same year, indicated that was not the case.